 - To do so, it must include a payment plan detailing how debts will be paid.

-- And this plan will depend on how much you earn, how much is owed, and the value of the property you own.
+- This plan will depend on how much you earn, how much is owed, and the value of the property you own.

-Chapter 13 protects personal property, such as a home, that would be subject to seizure in the event a sole proprietor filed Chapter 7.
+Chapter 13 protects personal property, such as a home, that would be subject to seizure in the event a sole proprietor files Chapter 7.

 Chapter 7: Liquidation